Requirement to File an Information Return

 - in Canada, outside Québec, where one of its members is an individual (including a trust) that is resident in Québec or a corporation that has an establishment in Québec;

-- any Canadian partnership (This link will open a new window) or specified investment flow-through partnership (SIFT partnership) (This link will open a new window) a member of which is an individual (including a trust) that is resident in Québec or a corporation that has an establishment in Québec;
+- any Canadian partnership or specified investment flow-through partnership (SIFT partnership) a member of which is an individual (including a trust) that is resident in Québec or a corporation that has an establishment in Québec;

-- any partnership that owns a specified immovable (This link will open a new window), of which one of the members is a specified trust.
+- any partnership that owns a specified immovable, of which one of the members is a specified trust.

 Notwithstanding the rules stated in points 1 and 2 above, a Revenu Québec administrative policy exempts a partnership from filing an information return if it meets all of the following conditions:

-- at the end of the fiscal period,
+- at the end of its fiscal period,

 - the total absolute value of its revenue and expenses was less than $2 million, or